 This year's Youth Choir concert will take place on Tuesday 30 July in Gloucester Cathedral and the programme will include Karl Jenkins' The Armed Man and the UK premiere of Giles Swayne's Our Orphan Souls.
-Rehearsals will begin on Friday 26 July.
+Rehearsals will take place as follows:

-Singers aged 14-25 will be able to apply to the Youth Choir by filling in a short online form from early 2019.
+Singers aged 14-25 can apply to the Youth Choir by filling in a short online form.